xiaomi7732/PrettyLogging/Readme.md

     _(Note: A release will be available soon.)_

-1. Set up Pretty Logging in your Console app
+1. Set up Pretty Logging in your app

     Add the `PrettyIt()` method to your logger configuration: